-Elbow dysplasia radiographs can be made at the same time, but these tests can be done from the age of 12 months in all breeds except for the Rottweiler for which the age is 18 months.
+Elbow dysplasia radiographs can be done at the same time as Hip dysplasia radiographs, from the age of 12 months in all breeds except for the Rottweiler which should only be done from the age of 18 months.

-All examined dogs must be identified by means of a microchip (KUSA requirement) or Tattoo.
+All examined dogs must be identified by means of a microchip.

 Accuracy of results